Last updated:

 Trends affecting the Sydney market

-The legal office shift: Quality, longevity, and location
+The legal office shift: quality, longevity and location

-Sydney’s legal district is shifting its focus away from the traditional court precinct as leading law firms relocate to the newly revamped AMP Building at 33 Alfred Street in Circular Quay.
-This emerging hub will prominently feature Allens, occupying the top nine floors, alongside other major players such as Lander & Rogers, Maddocks, and Pinsent Masons.
+Sydney’s legal district is gradually shifting away from the traditional court precinct as leading law firms relocate to the newly revamped AMP Building at 33 Alfred Street in Circular Quay.
+This emerging hub will prominently feature Allens, occupying the top nine floors, alongside other major firms such as Lander & Rogers, Maddocks and Pinsent Masons.
+The movement reflects a broader trend of law firms seeking to upgrade their office space to strengthen corporate image, attract and retain talent, and support a return to in-office work.
+Recent relocations of Johnson Winter Slattery and Corrs to Quay Quarter Tower, and Gadens to Chifley Square, underline a clear preference for premium, well-located offices that combine prestige, amenity and transport connectivity.

 Environmental, social, and governance (ESG)